ixiaopan/blog/content/post/linear-regression-01.md

 $$

-and then plug $b$ into this equaiton and set this equation to 0 again,
+plug $b$ into this equaiton and set this equation to 0 again,

 $$